ORP Kujawiak (1955): Armament and equipment

 The submarine was equipped with four fixed bow torpedo tubes of 533 mm caliber, carrying four torpedoes.
 It used steam-powered 53-38 torpedoes, each 7.19 metres long, weighing 1,615 kg (including a 300 kg explosive warhead) with a contact fuze.
 The torpedo's range was 4,000 metres at 44.5 knots or 8,000 metres at 34.5 knots.
 Guidance was provided by a gyroscope, with a diving depth of 0 to 14 metres.
 Torpedoes could be launched from depths up to 30 metres and were loaded from the bow in port using a crane, with the stern submerged and bow raised via ballast tanks.

 The initial artillery armament was a single 45 mm 21-KM deck gun mounted forward of the sail, with 200 rounds of ammunition.
 The gun weighed 867 kg, with an elevation range of -10° to +85°, a horizontal range of 11,000 metres, and a vertical range of 7,000 metres.
 It used fixed ammunition weighing 2.389 kg (projectile 1.43 kg, propellant 0.384 kg, case 0.575 kg), including fragmentation-tracer, fragmentation, incendiary, armor-piercing-tracer, and cast iron (blanks) rounds, fired at a rate of 30–40 rounds per minute.

 Some sources mention the possibility of carrying AMD-500 bottom mines instead of torpedoes, but as these were aviation mines, Polish Series XV submarines did not carry them.
 Other sources suggest the submarine was also armed with two 7.62 mm machine guns.

 Electronic equipment included an R-641 radio with a mast antenna for communication at a periscope depth of 5 metres, a Mars-16K passive sonar with a range of 30 cables, and a radio direction finder with an antenna on the sail.
 A single PZ-7 periscope served as the optical detection system.
-Rescue equipment included an rescue buoy with a wired telephone, radio signal transmitter, and signal light, as well as RUKTY devices that absorbed carbon dioxide and released oxygen.
+Rescue equipment included a rescue buoy with a wired telephone, radio signal transmitter, and signal light, as well as RUKTY devices that absorbed carbon dioxide and released oxygen.